 The mind-bending, ultra-modern complex features a botanical garden, a museum, an oceanarium, a planetarium, and a theater.
 Even if you’re not interested in exploring them, spend some time admiring the astonishing exterior of the buildings.

-When you’ve had enough of attractions, head to soak up some Vitamin D and sprinkle some seawater at one of Valencia’s gorgeous beaches.
+When you’ve had enough sightseeing, head to soak up some Vitamin D and sprinkle some seawater at one of Valencia’s gorgeous beaches.

 And to replenish your energy after all this, try Valencia’s most famous dish – paella.
 Wash it down with an ice-cold beer or with agua de Valencia – a powerful cocktail of gin, cava, vodka, and orange juice.